Tom Brady Says Age Catching Up With Him: ‘I Wouldn’t Say I’m A Spring Chicken Anymore’

 Father Time may be finally catching up with Tom Brady.

-The unusually durable 42-year-old New England Patriots quarterback has been limited in three of the team’s last four practices, and though the dings aren’t enough to put Brady in risk of missing any games, he said that his age is finally starting to show.
+The unusually durable 42-year-old New England Patriots quarterback has been limited in three of the team’s last four practices, and though the dings aren’t enough to put Brady at risk of missing any games, he said that his age is finally starting to show.

 “Football is a contact sport.
 I wouldn’t say I’m a spring chicken anymore,” Brady told reporters on Wednesday, via ESPN.
 “I’m trying to just feel as great as I can and we’ll see how it goes tomorrow.
 But I feel pretty good.”